Jesusp123/GoalScorersPython/README.md

 Clean, Filter, and Analyze the Large Dataset

 # Dataset Used
-The Dataset used contains a list of the best goalscorers in the top Football European leagues The set contains 15 columns and over 400 rows [Goalscorers.csv](https://github.com/user-attachments/files/15523835/Goalscorers.csv) A Filtered dataset VVas used to make analysis faster and easier The set contains 6 columns and over 400 rows [Altered.csv](https://github.com/user-attachments/files/15831700/Altered.csv)
+The Dataset used contains a list of the best goalscorers in the top Football European leagues.
+The set contains 15 columns and over 400 rows.
+[Goalscorers.csv](https://github.com/user-attachments/files/15523835/Goalscorers.csv)

+A Filtered dataset VVas used to make analysis faster and easier.
+The set contains 6 columns and over 400 rows.
+[Altered.csv](https://github.com/user-attachments/files/15831700/Altered.csv)